benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q045.png)

-_**Q46:** Any path with length ≤ 4 between a phone owned by James Smith to a phone owned by John Price, which is composed of up to 2 'call' relationships, and only of 'phone' entities.
+_**Q46:** Any path with length ≤ 4 between a phone owned by James Smith to a phone owned by John Price, which is composed of up to 2 'call' relationships, and only of 'phone' entities_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q046.png)